mixxxdj/manual/source/chapters/user_interface.rst

 Specific Effect Controls
 -------------------------

-Each effect provides it's own set of controlls, see the :ref:`Use Effects
+Each effect provides it's own set of controls, see the :ref:`Use Effects
 <djing-with-effects>` section for more information.

 .. _interface-mic: